 Please read the full text below before completing the enquiry form.

-If you have been involved in an accident in Ireland or in another EC Member State and wish to establish the identity of the insurer of the alleged offending vehicle, click here to download the Information Centre Enquiry Form.
+If you have been involved in an accident in Ireland or in another EU Member State and wish to establish the identity of the insurer of the alleged offending vehicle, click here to download the Information Centre Enquiry Form.
 This Form should be returned to us, either by email or post, and must include the following information: